UKHomeOffice/hocs-extracts/README.md

 <!--- describe tests here --->

 The suite of tests includes unit tests for the resource and services classes, and integration tests.
-In order to run the integration tests, an instance of postgres must be running.
+In order to run the integration tests, an instance of postgres and localstack must be running.

 ## Deployment